-K.K., victim of medicalization
+K.K., Victim of Medicalization

-K.K. was born 1958 in Wuppertal (FRG), and has two adult daughters.
+K.K. is born 1958 in Wuppertal (FRG), and has two adult daughters.
 She lives in Berlin.
 From 1996-2001, she worked as leading social worker at the Runaway-house Berlin.
-Since 2002, she has been self-employed as a fiction author and project-advisor.
+Since 2002, she is self-employed as fiction author and project-advisor.